llllllllll/lazy_python/README.md

 `strict` is a property of a `Thunk` that forces the value (and caches it).
-Because the body of the function is interpreted as lazy python, the function call is converted into a `Thunk`, and therefore you can `strict` it.
+Because the body of the function is interpreted as lazy python, the function call is converted into a `Thunk`, and therefore we can `strict` it.

 This is true for _any_ side-effectful function call.